 There are different diseases that can cause erectile dysfunction.
-However, today I’m going to quickly discuss the #1 causing disease, which accounts for over 70% of physical-related causes of ED and that’s vascular disease!1,2
+However, today I’m going to quickly discuss the #1 causing health problem, which accounts for over 70% of physical-related causes of ED and that’s a vascular!1,2

-Erectile Dysfunction – A Sign Of Heart Disease?
+Erectile Dysfunction – A Sign Of Heart Problem?

-What’s interesting is that the newest research shows that men with ED typically also have heart problems.5 Thus, ED is a pre-warning sign that you may have a heart attack or stroke in the future because you have a buildup of plaque and calcium in your blood vessels.5
+What’s interesting is that the newest research shows that men with ED typically also have heart problems.5 Thus, ED is a pre-warning sign that you may have heart problems in the future because you have a buildup of plaque and calcium in your blood vessels.5

-The older we get, the worse your circulation becomes.
+The older we get, the worse our circulation becomes.
 This affects your entire body – from head to your two, inside and out.
-Remember, your blood contains oxygen, youthful hormones and nutrients to feed all of your cells.
+Remember, your blood contains oxygen, youthful hormones, and nutrients to feed all of your cells.

-So you must improve your circulation for better health and longevity and this first starts with improving your lifestyle.
+So you must have healthy circulation for better health and longevity and this first starts with improving your lifestyle.
 This means: